DrAShabut/AndroidDev/session-8.md

 # Example:

-Create a new app in Android and call it EspressoTest and follow the next instructions:
+Create a new app in Android, call it EspressoTest and follow the next instructions:

 ## Espresso setup instructions